 The corona situation raises many questions and concerns among consumers.
-The FCCA is closely monitoring the situation and consumer advisors are now answering the most common questions that consumers have put to Consumer Advice Services.
+The FCCA is closely monitoring the situation and consumer advisors are now answering to the most common travel and public transport questions received by Consumer Advisory Services.

 For more information, visit the ministry's website